article we try to summarize the life of a woman so enigmatic,

 that center, expressing it through outer works in collaboration with the

-people worldwide because of its openness, new age lifestyle, and
+people worldwide because of its openness, new age, back to the land lifestyle, and

-dedication to a vision of a new humanity based on principles of personal
+dedication to a vision of a new humanity based on profound principles of personal

 and spiritual growth.

 review The Mother's life from the beginning.

 The Mother was born Mira

 Alfassa in Paris in 1878.
 She was born into a middle class family; her

 father a mathematician, her mother a strict disciplinarian.
 Little Mira's